 The days when I craved butternut squash soup were long ago.
 A time when the sweetness did not overwhelm my taste buds and the heavy soup felt light.
 An era I did not think would return.
 Until I came across this Roasted Butternut Squash & Lentil Stew recipe in Vibrant India.
-A cookbook filled with Chitra Agarwal’s family’s recipes from the southern Indian state of Karnataka (click here to read my review).
+A cookbook filled with Chitra Agarwal’s family’s recipes from the southern Indian state of Karnataka (click here to read the review).

 The combination of sweet and spicy ingredients immediately appealed to my current taste preference.
 Which is currently lingering between autumn and winter.
 When vata dosha is still center stage and kapha dosha begins to introduce itself.
 A time when the grounding, earthy nourishment from the sweet taste is still integral to Ayurveda’s seasonal diet.
 While the pungent taste needs to take a step forward.
 To counterbalance the start of the cold and wet season with its warming and drying qualities.